scala-tessella/ring-seq/src/main/paradox/categories/necklaces.md

 These operations return a canonical representative of the class, suitable for hashing, deduplication, or comparing "is this ring the same pattern as that one?" in one step.

-All three use Booth's O(n) algorithm where relevant.
+All three use the two-pointer minimal-rotation algorithm where relevant — O(n) time, O(1) extra space (the same algorithm as the Rust and Python ports).

 ## `canonicalIndex`